kayung-developer/NovaWrite-AI/README.md

 *   Firebase Team
 *   Providers of the AI models (OpenAI, Google, Anthropic, etc.)
 *   (Any other libraries or resources used)

----

-**Note:** This README assumes you will be implementing the backend Cloud Functions.
-The provided HTML/JS is primarily the frontend and client-side logic that *calls* these backend functions.
-The core AI generation happens in the cloud.